reza-asad/3DSSR/README.md

 ```

 ## Preparing Matterport3D
-1. Dowload the dataset from [here][1] and place it in this directory:
+1. Dowload the dataset and place it in this directory:
     ```
     3DSSR/data/matterport3d/rooms
     ```